IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6/15 10 PM
 Model still refuses to train...
 Gonna try BCEWithLogits loss before tearing everything down to start from a minimal model.
+Just realized... the severities are different per disc.
+No wonder it fails to train, duh.
+I need to change the output shape to account for all discs of interest.

+So I am outputting a concatenated one-hot encoding per each of the 5 discs of interests, scaled to sum up to 1.
+Let's see if this trains...
+It's seeming to work.
+For some reason training faster even [05:45<2:47:11, 345.92s/it] But the val loss is immediately 0 from the first epoch.
+I'll just let it run overnight, see what happens.
+But likely some other bug will pop up.